-- You might seek to increase brand awareness among end users (by embedding logos and links to your services on partner's websites and applications), and even build the brand exclusively through such integrations [for example if our coffee API provides coffeeshop ratings, and we're working hard on making consumers demand the coffeeshops to publish the ratings]. - You might concentrate efforts on increasing awareness among business owners [for example, for partners integrating a coffee ordering widget on their websites to also pay attention to your tires catalog]. - Finally, you might provide APIs only to make developers know your company's name to increase their knowledge of your other products or just to improve your reputation as an employer (this activity is sometimes called "tech-PR").
+- You might seek to increase brand awareness among end users (by embedding logos and links to your services on partner's websites and applications), and even build the brand exclusively through such integrations [for example if our coffee API provides coffee shop ratings and we're working hard to make consumers demand the coffee shops to publish the ratings]. - You might concentrate efforts on increasing awareness among business owners [for example, for partners integrating a coffee ordering widget on their websites, also pay attention to your tires catalog]. - Finally, you might provide APIs only to make developers know your company's name to increase their knowledge of your other products or just to improve your reputation as an employer (this activity is sometimes called "tech-PR").